-- 1 In the toolbox, click the Fill tool .
+- In the toolbox, click the Fill tool .

-If you want to fill an object, you must select it by using the Object pick tool before applying the fill. - Click the Fountain fill button on the property bar. - 3 Open the Fill picker on the property bar, and double-click a fill thumbnail. - 4 Click where you want to apply the fill in the image.
+If you want to fill an object, you must select it by using the Pick tool before applying the fill. - Click the Fountain fill button on the property bar. - 3 Open the Fill picker on the property bar, and double-click a fill thumbnail. - 4 Click where you want to apply the fill in the image.

 Merge modes control the way the foreground or fill color blends with the base color of the image.
 You can change the merge mode setting from the default (Normal) for specific blending purposes.
-For more information about merge modes, see "Understanding merge modes" on page 331.
+For more information about merge modes, see "Merge modes" on page 320.

-For information about how to find fills, see "To find, filter, and sort fills and transparencies" on page 260.
+For information about how to find fills, see "To find, filter, and sort fills and transparencies" on page 252.